-- Time-domain OCT (TD-OCT), where the reference mirror is moving, hence enabling coherence gating at different depth positions in the sample arm.
-This was the first realization and it is still relevant e.g. for Full-Field OCT, where the interference pattern for a full 2-dimensional array is detected simultaneously by a 2D detector array (e.g. CCD or CMOS).
+- Time-domain OCT (TD-OCT): The reference mirror is moving hence enabling coherence gating at different depths in the sample arm.
+This was the very first realization of OTC and it is still relevant e.g. for Full-Field OCT where the interference pattern for a full 2-dimensional array is detected simultaneously by a 2D detector array (e.g. CCD or CMOS).

-- Spectral-domain OCT (SD-OCT) also known as Fourier-domain OCT (FD-OCT), where the reference mirror is fixed and the interference pattern is detected spectrally and converted to spatial information by the Fourier transformation.
-SD-OCT can furthermore be divided into
+- Spectral-domain OCT (SD-OCT): Also known as Fourier-domain OCT (FD-OCT) where the reference mirror is fixed and the interference pattern is detected spectrally and converted to spatial information by the Fourier transformation.

-- Spectrometer based OCT (Sp-OCT), where a broadband source (such as a SuperK source) is used to generate the interference spectrum and this is detected with a high-speed spectrometer, typically with several thousand pixels and sub-nm optical resolution
+- Spectrometer based OCT (Sp-OCT): A broadband source (such as a SuperK source) is used to generate the interference spectrum which is detected with a high-speed spectrometer, typically with several thousand pixels and sub-nm optical resolution.

-- Swept-source OCT (SS-OCT), where a tunable source is rapidly scanning the relevant spectral range, and the spectral response of the interferometer is detected by a single or a balanced detector.
+- Swept-source OCT (SS-OCT): A tunable source is rapidly scanning the relevant spectral range.
+The spectral response of the interferometer is detected by a single or a balanced detector.

-There are different advantages and disadvantages for each of these techniques, which make them more or less relevant for specific applications.
+Each of these techniques has different advantages and disadvantages, which make them more or less relevant for certain applications.

 How others have used supercontinuum white light lasers for OCT

-Papers describing OCT using the SuperK supercontinuum source:
+Papers describing OCT using a SuperK supercontinuum source:

-- All fiber ultra-high resolution Fourier domain optical coherence tomography for old master paintings By Chi Shing Cheung, Marika Spring and Haida Liang, published in Optics Express, Vol 23, Issue 8, 2015.
+- All fiber ultra-high resolution Fourier domain optical coherence tomography for old master paintings By Chi Shing Cheung, Marika Spring, and Haida Liang, published in Optics Express, Vol 23, Issue 8, 2015.

 - Phase-dispersion light scattering for quantitative size-imaging of spherical scatterers By Tasshi Dennis, Shellee D. Dyer, and Andrew Dienstfrey

 - Shear ﬂow-induced optical inhomogeneity of blood assessed in vivo and in vitro by spectral domain optical coherence tomography in the 1.3 μm wavelength range By Peter Cimalla, Julia Walther, Matthaeus Mittasch and Edmund Koch, published in Journal of Biomedical Optics, Vol 16.
 Issue 11, 2011.